lemrey/sdk-nrf/samples/multicore/hello_world/README.rst

 ********

 The sample demonstrates how to build a multicore Hello World application with the :c:macro:`add_child_image` CMake macro.
+Depending on the development kit, different cores are involved:

+* On the nRF5340 SoC, the sample utilizes the application core and the network core.
+* On the nRF54H20 SoC, the sample utilizes the application core and the PPR core.

 For general information about multi-image builds, see :ref:`ug_multi_image`.
 When building any multi-image application, the build system in the |NCS| adds the child images based on the options selected for the parent image.
 This sample shows how to inform the build system about dedicated sources for the child image (in the :file:`zephyr` and :file:`aci` directories).